CrutoiAlexandru/bachelor-thesis-jenkins/README.md

-# jenkins-aws-mgmnt
+# utility-aws-mgmnt
-This is the jenkins-aws-mgmnt branch, it runs under the job utility, it is meant to manage instances in the AWS server in order to reduce uptime and costs.
+This is the utility-aws-mgmnt branch, it runs under the job utility, it is meant to manage instances in the AWS server in order to reduce uptime and costs.